nigrosimone/ng-http-caching/README.md

 - `NgHttpCachingStrategy.DISALLOW_ALL`: Only the request with `X-NG-HTTP-CACHING-ALLOW-CACHE` header are cacheable if HTTP method is into `allowedMethod`;

 ### store (class of NgHttpCachingStorageInterface - default: NgHttpCachingMemoryStorage)
 Set the cache store.
-You can imlement your custom store by implement the `NgHttpCachingStorageInterface` interface, eg.:
+You can implement your custom store by implement the `NgHttpCachingStorageInterface` interface, eg.:

 ```ts
 import { NgHttpCachingConfig, NgHttpCachingStorageInterface } from 'ng-http-caching';